bear-rsg/4m-association/themes/notebook/README.md

 	<a href="http://affiliates.mozilla.org/link/banner/{{ banner_id }}"><img src="{{ path_to_the_image }}" alt="{{ alt_text }}" /></a>

 The `path_to_the_image` can be the remote file like given in the Affiliates Mozilla Website, but it won't work with my current Firefox Nightly version (Firefox 23).
-So I need to download the images and set the path to the local images.title: (.*)
+So I need to download the images and set the path to the local images.
-date: 2021-03-31

-date: 2021-03-30

 I also add the support of Twitter Card.